husseinalygit/transaction-parser/readme.md

 docker-compose down
 ```

-# Running ollama on Docker with CPU only
+### Running ollama on Docker with CPU only
-To run the application only with cpu comment the following secion in the docker compose
+To run the application with CPU only, comment out the GPU-specific deployment section in the `docker-compose.yml` file (shown below).
+Then follow the previous deployment instructions as normal.

+Note: Running on CPU will be slower than GPU but requires no special hardware.
 ```docker compose
   ollama:
     image: ollama/ollama:latest